dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_developing_quantum_applications.rst

           -
           -

-*   The :ref:`cb_problems` chapter provides examples of good problems in many industries and verticals, as well as links to further examples.
+*   The :ref:`qpu_stating_problems` section provides examples of good problems in many industries and verticals, as well as links to further examples.

-.. _cb_workflow_description:
+.. _app_dev_workflow_description:

 Problem Description
 ===================